nwchemgit/nwchem-wiki/Plane-Wave-Density-Functional-Theory.md

 for taking derivatives (i.e. calculating ionic forces) than the expansion suggested by Louie et al.

-## PAW Tasks - Legacy Implementation
+## PAW Tasks: Legacy Implementation

 (<span style="color: red;">*This capability is now available in PSPW.
 It is recommended that this module only be used for testing purposes.*